ItsmagmaMan09/Magmas-Simple-Space/README.md

 ## Features!

-- Our Whole Home Galaxy!
+- Our Whole Home Solar System!
-- A Special Magma Galaxy **Comming Soon...**
+- A Special Magma Solar System **Comming Soon...**
 - Simple To Craft Rocket
 - New Aliens to Encounter
 - A Whole Ton Of New Blocks And Advancements!